damonallison/notes/data-science/spark/spark.md

 # Spark

-The **big idea** with spark is in-memory data processing.
+The **big idea** with spark is parallel, in-memory data processing.
 Data is read from any source (HDFS, file system, SQL, etc) into in-memory Dataset and processed in memory.